 SNAP: Spay-Neuter Assistance Program

 The Humane Society of Wilkes has a spay/neuter assistance program to help residents of Wilkes County!
 We can issue a “voucher” to eligible Wilkes County residents for a reduced-cost spay or neuter of your pet(s) at two local veterinary hospitals.
-Vouchers are available for both cats and dogs that will be 6 months or older at the time of surgery.
+Vouchers are available for those who are eligible on the first Friday of each month for both cats and dogs that will be 6 months or older at the time of surgery.

-Spay/neuter vouchers cost $50 for dogs and $35 for cats for those who qualify for Medicaid or whose annual income is at or under $25,000/year.
-Animal Ark of Elkin and Wilkes Veterinary Hospital will accept the HSOW voucher in place of their usual charge for spay or neuter surgery.* You need to get an appointment before you apply for the voucher, and you must state that you plan to use a SNAP voucher when you get your appointment.
+Spay/neuter vouchers cost $50 for dogs and $35 for cats for those who qualify for Medicaid or whose annual household income is at or under $25,000/year.
+Animal Ark of Elkin and Wilkes Veterinary Hospital will accept the HSOW voucher in place of their usual charge for spay or neuter surgery.* Wilkes Veterinary Hospital requires that you first make an appointment for and attend a wellness exam for your pet ($45), then schedule the surgery appointment at the wellness exam, then get the voucher.
+Animal Ark-Elkin prefers that you get your voucher before you make your appointment.
+Please tell the vet's office that you plan to use a SNAP voucher when you make your appointments.
 Vouchers should be obtained no more than 45 business days before the surgery appointment.

 Participating Veterinarians for SNAP Vouchers